-One of a set of five disturbing attitudes that view their objects in a certain way, for example as "me" or "mine."
+One of a set of five disturbing attitudes that view their objects in a certain way: (1) a deluded outlook toward a transitory network, (2) an extreme outlook, (3) holding a deluded outlook as supreme, (4) an outlook of holding deluded morality or conduct as supreme and (5) a distorted outlook.
 They seek and regard their objects as things to latch on to, without they themselves scrutinizing, analyzing, or investigating them.
 They are accompanied by either an interpolation or a repudiation, but they themselves do not interpolate or repudiate anything.
-Also called in full: "a disturbing, deluded outlook on life."
-Equivalent to the coined term "disturbing attitude."
-See: disturbing emotion or attitude.
+Equivalent to "disturbing emotion with an outlook on life" and the coined term "disturbing attitude."

 J. Hopkins: Afflicted view

 Synonyms: Disturbing deluded outlook on life; Disturbing attitude